trentsartain/Neural-Network/README.md

 I forgot that people sometimes want to close their applications via the command line.
 When the program starts asking you to verify outputs, you can type "exit" to quit.
 I'm a bit tired and will implement a better way to do this in the future.

 #### You Code Funny...
 Hopefully my code is readable and and reusable for you.
-I put a lot of effort into maintaining best practices and keeping true to the rules of "Low Coupling and High Cohesion".
+I put a lot of effort into maintaining best practices.
 It's a learning process and I welcome critique.

 Resources
 -----